Serbs of Vukovar

-The Serbs of Vukovar (Srbi u Vukovaru or Vukovarski Srbi) are one of traditional communities living in the multicultural, multi-ethnic and multi-confessional eastern Croatian town of Vukovar on the border with Serbia.
-The Serb community constitutes slightly over one third of the entire population of Vukovar according to 2011 Census.
-Other significant communities include the Croat majority, as well as Hungarians, Slovaks, Rusyns, Ukrainians and historically Yugoslavs, Germans, Jews, Vlachs and Turks.
+The Serbs of Vukovar or Vukovar Serbs are one of traditional ethnic communities living in the multicultural, multi-ethnic and multi-confessional eastern Croatian town of Vukovar.

-The town is the seat of numerous ethnic organizations and institutions, including the headquarters of the Joint Council of Municipalities and the Independent Democratic Serb Party.
-The surrounding rural region is ethnically heterogeneous.
-The Serb rural communities constitute the majority in physically adjacent Borovo and the municipalities of Trpinja and Negoslavci.
-While Vukovar lies on the state border with the Republic of Serbia (Danube River) the closest border crossings are over the bridges in Erdut and Ilok or via the land border crossing in Tovarnik.
-Prominent Serbs from Vukovar include Zaharije Orfelin and Siniša Mihajlović.

-During the Croatian War of Independence Vukovar became one of the major hotspots of Serb-Croat ethnic conflicts, especially at the time of the Battle of Vukovar after which the town became de facto seat of the self proclaimed Serb Autonomous Oblast Eastern Slavonia, Baranja and Western Syrmia.
-After the Operation Storm, signing of the Erdut Agreement and the end of the UNTAES mission of the United Nations gradual process of reconciliation started aimed at the establishment of sustainable peace.
-Despite absence of physical borders, Vukovar is often described as an ethnically divided town.
+During the Croatian War of Independence Vukovar became one of the major hotspots of Serb-Croat ethnic conflicts, especially at the time of the Battle of Vukovar after which the town became de facto seat of the self proclaimed Serb Autonomous Oblast Eastern Slavonia, Baranja, and Western Syrmia.
+After the Operation Storm, signing of the Erdut Agreement and the end of the UNTAES mission of the United Nations, a gradual process of reconciliation started aimed at the establishment of sustainable peace.
+Despite the absence of physical borders, Vukovar is often described as an ethnically divided town.

-Both Serbs and Croats in Vukovar show cases of stereotypical victim mentality which affects propensity towards reconciliation.